-- (A) If a Reginald Heber Smith program offers to renew the contract of a Fellow assigned to the Employer, the Employer agrees to accept the renewal. - (B) If a Fellow is admitted to the Bar and has been rostered before or during the term of his/her Reggie Contract and that contract is not renewed, the Fellow shall have a right to the first vacant attorney line in the program in which s/he worked as a Fellow.
-Such a right must be exercised within a reasonable period of time. - (C) When such a Fellow moves to a Staff Attorney line in the same program, his/her benefits of employment shall not be impaired or reduced by such a move.
-Upon termination of employment for any reason, including the termination of his/her Reggie Contract, the Fellow shall receive the same payout benefits due any other terminated employee under the Agreement.
+- (A) If a Reginald Heber Smith program offers to renew the contract of a Fellow assigned to the Employer, the Employer agrees to accept the renewal. - (B) If a Fellow is admitted to the Bar and has been rostered before or during the term of their Reggie Contract and that contract is not renewed, the Fellow shall have a right to the first vacant attorney line in the program in which they worked as a Fellow.
+Such a right must be exercised within a reasonable period of time. - (C) When such a Fellow moves to a Staff Attorney line in the same program, their benefits of employment shall not be impaired or reduced by such a move.
+Upon termination of employment for any reason, including the termination of their Reggie Contract, the Fellow shall receive the same payout benefits due any other terminated employee under the Agreement.